Shadow1363/blog.tomasmartinez.xyz/docs/index.md

 But I guess the real reason is I want to leave an impact in life.
 I want to create something, not just be a consumer.
 And hey, if I just so happen to solve a very niche problem that someone later down the line uses, i'd consider this site a success.

-Unfortunately, it will all be in English.
+Unfortunately, it will all *mostly* be in English.
 I tried setting up a trilingual site, but it would be too much work having to rewrite all my thoughts 3 times.

 Anyways, if you're here, you probably want to check out my blog or documentation.

-On the left sidebar, you should find **API Docs** and **Blog**.
+On the left sidebar, you should find **Docs** and **Blog**.